PhMajerus/CowFiles/README.md

 -- Philippe Majerus, September 2024

 _These are all designed to celebrate classic pixel art nostalgia.
 All characters and trademarks are the property of their respective owners._

+---

+If you enjoy ANSI-art and Unicode semigraphics, also check out [my FIGfonts collection](https://github.com/PhMajerus/FIGfonts)